 Keep Your Medicaid Benefits Intact

-Your Care Manager will help you with Medicaid Recertification.
+Your Care Manager will help you with Medicaid recertification.

 What to Know About Medicaid Recertification

-• Income (provide pay stubs, tax forms)
+- Income (provide pay stubs, tax forms)

-• Resources (provide bank statements, other resources)
+- Resources (provide bank statements and other resources)

-• Insurance (provide insurance card)
+- Insurance (provide insurance card)

-• Satisfactory Immigration Citizenship (provide birth certificate, Naturalization certificate, green card, employment authorization card, I-94)
+- Satisfactory Immigration Citizenship (provide birth certificate, naturalization certificate, green card, employment authorization card, I-94)

 Unless you are receiving SSI, you will need to recertify.
-It does not depend on the points listed previously
+It does not depend on the points listed previously.

 If a person receives SSI, they do not need to recertify.